Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Ethical considerations

-\paragraph{Maximizing Education Expertise} For improving expertise in the field of edtech products, we recommend that researchers and developers acquire the needed expertise with much more intentionality, by selecting few experts who, when combined, jointly the maximize needed subject expertise for the assumptions of the solution across the target audiences and contexts of generalization of the downstream task.
+\paragraph{Maximizing Education Expertise} For improving expertise in the field of edtech products, we recommend that researchers and developers acquire the needed expertise with much more intentionality by selecting few experts who, when combined, jointly maximize expertise relevant to the target audiences and contexts of generalization.
 If improvements to student outcomes are desired, K12 experts should have a demonstrated track record of positively impacting student outcomes, and the generalizable insights they make should correspond with the contexts of their track record.
 If an expert does not allow for generalization into some content or context of interest, experts should be added.
 Non-K12 subject matter experts in academia or industry should likewise represent the breadth of the content and should include expertise in the assessment of intended student outcomes.
 We make the claim that the skills and capacity needed to lead initiatives that are high-quality, impactful to student outcomes, equitable, and scalable are exceedingly rare.
 This skill set is not found in an average K12 educator, so greater effort must be made by all.

+School leaders working with teachers to improve the quality of instruction typically evaluate the teacher's proficiency in a range of competencies (typically measured during in-class observation and evaluation on a teaching rubric; see \citealt{aguilar_developing_2013, bambrick-santoyo_get_2016,bambrick-santoyo_leverage_2018}), then determine which competencies are most important to improve first (i.e., which change will have the biggest impact on student learning), and then provide supportive feedback and coaching.
+Without strong expertise and measures of student learning, it is challenging for practitioners to prioritize instructional needs and aligned practices from among the many elements of good teaching \citep{saphier_skillful_2008,darling-hammond_what_2014,hammond_culturally_2015,lemov_teach_2015,lemov_teach_2021,liljedahl_building_2021,darling-hammond_implications_2020,schwartz_abcs_2016} and for researchers to empirically quantify the impact of good teaching practices \citep{pianta_conceptualization_2009,charalambous_13_2019,blazar_challenges_2022,jurenka_towards_2024}.